Family and Participant Information

 On occasion, daytime hours or take-home projects may be available.

 5. What is expected during strike?
 Strike is the final component of every production.
 Each actor and a respective parent are required to assist with strike following the final performance.
-At least 40 adult volunteers are needed.
 Jobs are available for all age levels and abilities, from cleaning, clearing, sorting, packing, loading, dismantling, hauling, unpacking, etc. Cast and crew are required to work the entire time until backstage, stage, and lobby are cleared and cleaned out and all equipment and supplies have been loaded, hauled, and unpacked at TYA's various storage facilities.

 6. What if our family does not fulfill the participation requirement?
 We realize that unforeseen problems such as illness, funeral, and family emergency may prevent a family from fulfilling the participation requirement.
 We are most willing to work with families during crisis.
 However, if a family does not fulfill the commitment, steps are taken in the following order: 1) a friendly phone call inquiring why the commitment is not being kept, 2) a formal letter of warning, and 3) removal of the youth from the cast or crew.